 Criteria JORC Code explanation Commentary laboratory tests the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established. appropriate.
 Samples are analysed for the following elements: Al, As, Au, Ca, Co, Cr, Cu, Fe, K, Mg, Na, Ni, Pd, Pt, S, Sc, Ti, V, Zn, Zr Selected samples are also analysed using a Fire Assay 25g charge with MS finish for Au, Pt, Pd, Rh, Ru, Os, Ir to a 1ppb detection limit.
-Certified Reference Material (Standards) and blanks were submitted with batches (1 in every 25 samples).
+Certified Reference Material (Standards) and blanks were submitted with batches.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
 All data is checked internally for correctness by senior DKM geological and corporate staff.
 All data is collected via Ocris software and uploaded into the DKM Datashed Database following validation.
 No adjustments are made to assay data.
 No twinned holes have been drilled to date.
 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
-All location points are collected using a handheld GPS in MGA 94 - Zone 51 Downhole surveying (azimuth and dip of the drillhole) of diamond drillholes was measured by the drilling contractors using an Axis Champ Gyro.
+All location points are collected using a handheld GPS in MGA 94 - Zone 51 Downhole surveying (azimuth and dip of the drillhole) of diamond drillholes was measured by the drilling contractors using an Axis Champ Gyro tool.
 A topographic surface has been created from airborne geophysical data.
 Drillholes are corrected to this surface.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
-Holes are drilled at various spacing depending upon the holes drilled previously in the area of interest.
-Hole spacing is appropriate for drilling at this stage in the exploration process.
+Current drillhole spacing ranges from 30m x 30m up to 100m x 100m in parts.
+Holes drilled in this program aimed to close the spacing down to approximately 50m x 50m in the Upper North area.
 Sample compositing has been applied.
 Orientation of data in relation to Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a The orientation of the geology and mineralization at Rosie is steeply dipping to the south to south-west and striking NNW to W.